MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 * [See also](#see-also)

-WebView2 uses multiple processes to support the WebView2 controls in your application.
-Because these processes can exit during use, WebView2 provides the `CoreWebView2.ProcessFailed` and `CoreWebView2Environment.BrowserProcessExited` events for your application to react to different scenarios.
-Use this document to learn how to use these events to react when these scenarios occur.
+These are the main events to handle:

-* `CoreWebView2.ProcessFailed`.
+* `ProcessFailed`.
 Use this event for diagnostics and recovery from failures in the WebView2 processes.

-* `CoreWebView2Environment.BrowserProcessExited`.
+* `BrowserProcessExited`.
 Use this event to synchronize operations involving WebView2 Runtime resources and lifetime, such as User Data Folder management and updates.

 ##### [.NET/C#](#tab/dotnetcsharp)